oudeng/oudeng.github.io/_posts/2022-11-4-Extented-Abstact-for-HCII2023.md

  - Paper

 tags:
- Reinforcement learning, Game theory, Multiagent system, Human behavior modeling
+ Reinforcement, #Game theory, #Multiagent system, Human behavior modeling
 ---

 It is the preparation of the paper submission for [DHM](https://2023.hci.international/dhm), HCI International 2023.